cderoove/damp.ekeko.aspectj/README.md

 Slideshare hosts an [earlier presentation on GASR](http://www.slideshare.net/oniroi/detecting-aspectspecific-code-smells-using-ekeko-for-aspectj).

+## Experiments

+The experimental results for coding aspect assumptions are in a [markdown-formatted file](https://github.com/cderoove/damp.ekeko.aspectj/blob/master/experimental-results.md).

 ## Dependencies

 GASR owes its query language to the [core.logic](https://github.com/clojure/core.logic) port to [Clojure](http://clojure.org/) of [Kanren](http://kanren.sourceforge.net/), and its IDE integration to the [Ekeko](https://github.com/cderoove/damp.ekeko/EclipsePlugin) Eclipse plugin.
 The latter enables launching and scheduling program queries, as well as inspecting the solutions to a query.